 - Ominous Multiple Screens: Not so ominous with the Trio watching them.

 - Parental Substitute / Analogy Backfire: Buffy gets misty-eyed when Giles pays off her debts.

 - Percussive Therapy: Averted — even though Buffy is looking for a fight, she refuses to play along with Spike by beating up the demons when they catch him cheating.
 She does feel better after defeating the big red demon...until she starts throwing up.

 - Perp Sweating: Drunk!Buffy loudly demands to know which demon she has to kill for information.

-- Plot Tailored to the Party: This episode establishes the specialties of the Trio — Warren's is technology, Andrew's is demon summoning, and Jonathan's is magic.
+- Plot Tailored to the Party: The Trio ostensibly test Buffy for weaknesses, when they're actually demonstrating their skills (and personalities) to the audience (Warren's skill is technology, Andrew's is demon summoning, and Jonathan's is magic).

 - Pun: When the customer first asks for a mummy hand.Buffy: I saw one downstairs.
 It's kinda hairy, though.
 Maybe it was a daddy hand.

-- Rant-Inducing Slight: Buffy storms out of the poker game; Spike rushes to catch up with her.Spike: What's wrong, luv?
+- Rage Breaking Point: Buffy storms out of the poker game; Spike rushes to catch up with her.Spike: What's wrong, luv?